Quantization of (-1)-Shifted Derived Poisson Manifolds: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Ruggero Bandiera, Alberto Cattaneo, Camille Laurent-Gengoux, Jon Pridham, Ekaterina Shemyakova, Mathieu Sti\'enon and Theodore Voronov for fruitful discussions and useful comments.
-Ping Xu is grateful to the Fields Institute for hosting the workshop on ``Supergeometry and Bracket Structures in Mathematics and Physics" in March 2022, where he benefited a lot the discussions with the participants. \Addresses
+We would like to thank Ruggero Bandiera, Alberto Cattaneo, Owen Gwilliam, Camille Laurent-Gengoux, Jon Pridham, Ekaterina Shemyakova, Mathieu Sti\'enon and Theodore Voronov for fruitful discussions and useful comments.
+We are grateful to the anonymous referees for many insightful comments and suggestions which led to significant improvements in exposition.

+Ping Xu is grateful to the Fields Institute for hosting the workshop on ``Supergeometry and Bracket Structures in Mathematics and Physics" in March 2022, where he benefited a lot from the discussions with the participants.